ongudidan/vue-cms/THEME_DEVELOPMENT.md

 2. Confirm activation in the modal
 3. Verify the "Active" badge appears

-### 3. Test in PageBuilder
+### 3. Create a Test Page

 1. Go to `/admin/pages`
-2. Create a new page or edit existing
+2. Click "Create Page"
+3. Fill in title and slug
-3. Switch to "Page Builder" tab
+4. Go to "Page Builder" tab
-4. Verify your sections appear in the left sidebar
-5. Add a section
+5. Add sections from your theme
-6. Click edit icon
+6. Click edit icon on each section
-7. Fill in the form
+7. Fill in the form fields
 8. Click "Save"
-9. Verify data persists
+9. Check "Published" checkbox
+10. Save the page

-### 4. Test Frontend Rendering
+### 4. View Frontend

-1. Publish the page
-2. View the page on the frontend
+1. Visit `/{your-page-slug}` to see your theme in action
+2. Verify layout renders correctly
-3. Verify sections render correctly
+3. Verify sections display properly
-4. Check responsive design
+4. Test responsive design on mobile
 5. Test all interactive elements

 ---